kiseta/seleniumaws/README.md

 # AWS, Jenkins, Selenium, Python, Git Integration

+Open terminal connection to your AWS Linux, execute the following commands in Terminal (CMD/Git Bash)

 ## AWS Amazon Linux Temporary Lab instance
 ```
 see commands for a regular Amazon Ubuntu instance at: